 Permission policies are reusable profiles that define exactly what a team member can see and do.
 Assign a policy to multiple members who need the same level of access.

-For information on adding members, assigning roles, and setting up reporting structures, see Managing Members and Roles.
+For information on adding members and assigning roles, see Managing Members and Roles.
+For creating team hierarchies and managing direct team members, see Teams.

 Creating Permission Policies